-- 154. Even consumers who purchase Advanced Training are targeted for additional sales.
-Defendants target these consumers with telemarketing calls pitching additional products, including purported personalized coaching services under the brand name "The Inner Circle." - 155.
-Defendants tell consumers that they will get access to a mentor and insider tips to help them do profitable real estate deals if they pay for the Inner Circle coaching program. - 156.
-Defendants' telemarketers were instructed to maximize the sale amount they could get from each consumer. - 157.
-Defendants kept track of how much their telemarketers sold to each consumer by tracking each telemarketer's "dollar per lead" ("DPL") amount, which was the sum of all sales made to a set number of consumer leads divided by the number of leads.
+156. Even consumers who purchase Advanced Training are targeted for additional sales.
+The Nudge Defendants target these consumers with telemarketing calls pitching additional products, including purported personalized coaching services under the brand name "The Inner Circle."

+157. The Nudge Defendants tell consumers that they will get access to a mentor and insider tips to help them do profitable real estate deals if they pay for the Inner Circle coaching program.

+158. The Nudge Defendants' telemarketers were instructed to maximize the sale amount they could get from each consumer.

+159. The Nudge Defendants kept track of how much their telemarketers sold to each consumer by tracking each telemarketer's "dollar per lead" ("DPL") amount, which was the sum of all sales made to a set number of consumer leads divided by the number of leads.
 The telemarketers discussed their DPLs and acceptable DPL levels with Smith.

-- 158. Defendants' telemarketers had access to the forms that consumers filled out at the Workshops detailing their personal finances.
-Defendants' telemarketers also used scripts that instructed them to ask about the consumers' personal financial situation, including their credit card limits and savings. - 159.
-In numerous instances, Defendants' telemarketers tell consumers that they will use this personal financial information to assess whether the consumer would be an appropriate candidate for the program. - 160.
-The Defendants' representations about how they use consumers' financial information are false. - 161.
-Defendants' telemarketers do not use this information to assess a consumer's qualifications for the program.
-Instead, Defendants use this information to decide how much to charge consumers for the one-on-one coaching program.
-Defendants charge consumers several thousand dollars, and as much as \$20,000, to enroll in this program.
-Defendants' telemarketers had discretion to set the cost of the program based in part on what the consumers had available in terms of credit and assets. - 162.
-In numerous instances, Defendants' telemarketers encouraged consumers to purchase the coaching program by representing that consumers who purchase the program are likely to earn substantial income from future real estate deals. - 163.
-Defendants' earnings representations lead consumers to believe that they will be able to recoup the cost of their purchases of the coaching program and earn several thousand dollars a month from future real estate deals.
+160. The Nudge Defendants' telemarketers had access to the forms that consumers filled out at the Workshops detailing their personal finances.
+The Nudge Defendants' telemarketers also used scripts that instructed them to ask about the consumers' personal financial situation, including their credit card limits and savings.

+161. In numerous instances, the Nudge Defendants' telemarketers tell consumers that they will use this personal financial information to assess whether the consumer would be an appropriate candidate for the program.

+162. The Nudge Defendants' representations about how they use consumers' financial information are false.

+163. The Nudge Defendants' telemarketers do not use this information to assess a consumer's qualifications for the program.
+Instead, the Nudge Defendants use this information to decide how much to charge consumers for the one-on-one coaching program.
+The Nudge Defendants charge consumers several thousand dollars, and as much as \$20,000, to enroll in this program.
+The Nudge Defendants' telemarketers had discretion to set the cost of the program based in part on what the consumers had available in terms of credit and assets.

+164. In numerous instances, the Nudge Defendants' telemarketers encouraged consumers to purchase the coaching program by representing that consumers who purchase the program are likely to earn substantial income from future real estate deals.

+165. The Nudge Defendants' earnings representations lead consumers to believe that they will be able to recoup the cost of their purchases of the coaching program and earn several thousand dollars a month from future real estate deals.

-- 164. For example, Defendants' telemarketers typically tell consumers about consumers who made money after purchasing the coaching program. - 165.
-In addition, the scripts used by Defendants' telemarketers instruct them to tell consumers that: "typically our clients average 6 to 12 months to complete their 1st couple of transactions.
-While we cannot offer any guarantees, and your results may vary, generally students are able to complete their first real estate transaction within the first few months of starting the education." - 166.
-Defendants' earnings claims are false. - 167.
-The overwhelming majority of students who purchase the coaching program do not earn substantial income and do not complete a real estate transaction within months of starting the purported one-on-one coaching.
+166. For example, the Nudge Defendants' telemarketers typically tell consumers about consumers who made money after purchasing the coaching program.

+167. In addition, the scripts used by the Nudge Defendants' telemarketers instruct them to tell consumers that: "typically our clients average 6 to 12 months to complete their 1st couple of transactions.
+While we cannot offer any guarantees, and your results may vary, generally students are able to complete their first real estate transaction within the first few months of starting the education."

+168. The Nudge Defendants' earnings claims are false.

+169. The overwhelming majority of students who purchase the coaching program do not earn substantial income and do not complete a real estate transaction within months of starting the purported one-on-one coaching.